 Monday 30th September 2013

-I was in Glasgow for a couple of days exploring the city and surrounding areas along with many of the Junior football clubs on offer.
-As expected I had not been disappointed with the traditional venues that I had come across.
+I was in Glasgow for a couple of days exploring the city and the surrounding areas, along with many of the Junior football clubs on offer.
+As expected, I was not disappointed with the traditional venues that I had come across.
 My next train ride had been from Dalry to Johnstone.

-I was taken into the changing rooms, directors room, a storage area where a magnificent large photo of the victorious day at Hampden in 1964 adorned the walls.
-Rocky told me that there was over 50,000 at the game.
-After a full tour my new friend opened the door that led out onto the playing area.
+I was taken into the changing rooms, the director's room, and a storage area where a magnificent large photo of the victorious day at Hampden in 1964 adorned the walls.
+Rocky told me that there were over 50,000 at the game.
+After a full tour, my new friend opened the door that led out onto the playing area.

 I walked back down to the station to take a train back to Glasgow Central with a huge smile with my faith in human nature greatly enhanced.